rvdbreemen/OTGW-firmware/README.md

 Shoutout to early adopters helping me out testing and discussing the firmware in development.
 For pushing features, testing and living on the edge.

 So shoutout to the following people for the collaboration on development:
+* @hvxl           for all his work on the OTGW hardware, PIC firmware and ESP coding.
+OpenTherm Gateway would not have existed without you!
 * @sjorsjuhmaniac for improving the MQTT naming convention and HA integration, adding climate entity and otgw device
 * @vampywiz17     early adopter and tester
 * @Stemplar       reporting issues realy on